 - (a) Sign Permit Required.
 Unless otherwise stated in this chapter, all signs shall require a sign permit. - (b) Exemptions.
 The following signs do not require a sign permit and do not require zoning approval.
-Permit-exempt signs may still be subject to building code or other applicable code requirements. - (1) Address numbers; - (2) Sign face changes where the sign structure is designed with interchangeable panels and one of the panels is replaced without changing the structure, total sign face area, height or the sign cabinet; - (3) Changes of copy on signs with changeable copy; - (4) Any sign that is located completely inside a building that is not visible from the exterior (see also definition of window sign); - (5) Any warning signs or traffic safety signs required by construction contractors and public utility providers; - (6) Signs installed or required by a governmental agency including the City of North Ridgeville, Lorain County, State of Ohio and United States; - (7) Signs and/or notices issued by any court, officer or other person in performance of a public duty; - (8) Signs which are an integral part of the historic character of a structure that has been designated an official landmark or historic structure by a governmental agency; - (9) Monuments and markers within a cemetery; - (10) One wall sign not exceeding two square feet mounted flush to the façade of a single or two-family dwelling unit; - (11) Signs that are an integral part of the original construction of vending or similar machines, fuel pumps, automated teller machines or similar devices that are not of a size or design as to be visible from a street or by any person other than those using the machine or device; - (12) Any signs located on umbrellas, seating or similar patio furniture provided they are located outside of the right-of-way and comply with any other applicable standards of this chapter; - (13) Parking space signs not exceeding two square feet in area; - (14) Signs that are located within a stadium, open-air theater, park, arena or other outdoor use that are not visible from a public right-of-way or adjacent property, and can be viewed only by persons within such stadium, open-air theater, park, arena or other outdoor use; - (15) Flags that do not contain a commercial message provided there shall be no more than three such flags on any lot and the size of each flag does not exceed 40 square feet; - (16) Certain temporary signs as established in Section 1286.12;
+Permit-exempt signs may still be subject to building code or other applicable code requirements. - (1) Sign face changes where the sign structure is designed with interchangeable panels and one of the panels is replaced without changing the structure, total sign face area, height or the sign cabinet (except that a copy of the sign face change should be filed with the Building Department for informational purposes); - (2) Changes of copy on signs with changeable copy; - (3) Any sign that is located completely inside a building that is not visible from the exterior (see also definition of window sign); - (4) Signs installed or required by a governmental agency including the City of North Ridgeville, Lorain County, State of Ohio and United States; - (5) Signs and/or notices issued by any court, officer or other person in performance of a public duty; - (6) Signs which are an integral part of the historic character of a structure that has been designated an official landmark or historic structure by a governmental agency; - (7) Monuments, markers and signage within a cemetery; - (8) One wall sign not exceeding two square feet mounted flush to the façade of a single or two-family dwelling unit; - (9) Signs that are an integral part of the original construction of vending or similar machines, fuel pumps, automated teller machines or similar devices that are not of a size or design as to be visible from a street or by any person other than those using the machine or device; - (10) Any signs located on umbrellas, seating or similar patio furniture provided they are located outside of the right-of-way and comply with any other applicable standards of this chapter; - (11) Parking space signs not exceeding two square feet in area; - (12) Signs that are located within a stadium, open-air theater, park, arena or other outdoor use that are not visible from a public right-of-way or adjacent property, and can be viewed only by persons within such stadium, open-air theater, park, arena or other outdoor use; - (13) Flags that do not contain a commercial message provided there shall be no more than three such flags on any lot and the size of each flag does not exceed 40 square feet;

-- (17) Any signs, including illuminated signs, or related decorations erected in observance of religious, national or state holidays which are not intended to be permanent in nature and which contain no advertising material; - (18) Public art approved by the North Ridgeville Planning Commission; and - (19) General maintenance, painting, cleaning and other normal maintenance and repair of a sign or any sign structure unless a structural change is made.
+- (14) Certain temporary signs as established in Section 1286.12; - (15) Any signs, including illuminated signs or related decorations erected in observance of religious, national or state holidays which are not intended to be permanent in nature and which do not contain a commercial message; - (16) Public art approved by the North Ridgeville Planning Commission; and - (17) General maintenance, painting, cleaning and other normal maintenance and repair of a sign or any sign structure unless a structural change is made.

-1286.07 SIGN PERMIT APPLICATION AND PROCEDURES.
+1286.07 SIGN PERMIT APPLICATION AND PROCEDURES